CCQC/janus/docs/source/running-janus.rst

               each element will correspond to the steps run in each ensemble specified in md_ensemble.
 The step number specified with start_qmmm will be taken as the step number of the last ensemble specified at which to start QM/MM

+**return_trajectory**
+    :Description: Whether to return the trajectory of the MD simulation.
+Keyword value lists the frame interval to save.
+    :DataType: Int
+    :Default: 0 (trajectory not returned)

+**return_trajectory_name**
+    :description: name of trajectory file to return
+    :datatype: string
+    :default: output

+**trajectory_format**
+    :Description: The format of the trajectory file to return
+    :DataType: String
+    :Values: NetCDF,
+    :Default: NetCDF

+**return_system**
+    :Description: Whether to return the final position and topology of the system
+    :DataType: Bool
+    :Default: False

+**return_system_name**
+    :description: name of inf file to return
+    :datatype: string
+    :default: final

+**return_system_format**
+    :Description: The format of the info file(s) to return
+    :DataType: String
+    :Values: pdb,
+    :Default: pdb

+**return_info_interval**
+    :Description: The frame interval for saving energy, temperature, velocity information.
+    :DataType: Int
+    :Default: 0 (info not returned)

+**return_info**
+    :Description: Options of what to return energy, temperature, velocity information.
+    :DataType: List of Bool
+    :Default: False

 Examples
 _________________